Customer Service

 1. Be the master of grace and respect

-It’s hard to show your respect when you have to decide how to tell a customer “No”.
+It’s hard to show respect when saying “No”.
 However, it should be done with grace.
 Malte Scholz, CEO and Co-Founder of Airfocus, has their own view on the point:

-Respect is the most important thing when rejecting a customer.
-If you show that you truly value and respect a potential customer, even though you have to say ‘’No’’, this will say a lot about your values.
-Consequently, the customer will take the rejection much better.
-You should use specific language and a tone of voice when rejecting customers and refrain from lengthy explanations, as these can always be easily misinterpreted.
+Respect is the most important thing when rejecting a client.
+If you truly value and respect a potential customer, even though you must say ‘’No’’, this will reveal much about your values.
+Consequently, the client will take the rejection much better.
+When rejecting people, you should use specific language and a tone of voice and refrain from lengthy explanations, as these can always be easily misinterpreted.

 Totally agree!
 It’s better not to promise the moon and sugar-coat.
 Build your response respectfully, using such words and phrases as:

-• As long as you follow the instructions, it should be fine.
-Please, let me know if you struggle with something.
+- As long as you follow the instructions, it should be fine.
+Please let me know if you need help with something.

 Feel free to infuse them into your workflow!
 And yes, don’t forget to use the name.
 It will only smooth the waters.